 The garden is by no means the only highlight of the property.
 It impresses on arrival with a beautifully curated lobby with lounge sofas, chandeliers and artworks that look as if they have been transported from a penthouse in Europe.
 This style was very much in vogue after the war and is still appreciated by the largely Japanese clientele.
 This does put it at risk of becoming a museum piece, but the Chinzanso feels fresh, unlike some of the other heritage hotels which feel rather musty and dated now.

 The rooms are a delight.
 King beds with sweeping garden views through floor-to-ceiling windows and some of the most spacious bathrooms of any hotel in Japan are incredibly welcoming – as are the little touches like L'Occitane products and the fresh fruit and English-language newspapers that are provided each morning.
 While staying here, one can relax in Yu, The Spa - which includes an open-air pool and even a hot spring onsen bath – and use the well-equipped gym.

-The Chinzanso boasts half a dozen restaurants - French, Italian and Japanese - where guests are bound to dine as the hotel's only disadvantage is its location.
+The Chinzanso boasts half a dozen restaurants with a range of cuisines - French, Italian and Japanese - where guests are bound to dine as the hotel's only disadvantage is its location.
 It is a taxi or train ride to dining areas such as Shinjuku or Ikebukuro, but this distance does add to the sense of an oasis of luxury that is neither halfway up a skyscraper nor bustling with people like the downtown hotels.